TorchAuth/vite-plugin-wrangler-spa/README.md

 ## Node Dependencies in Pages Functions

-_This section only applies if you are using native Node libraries in your Function.
-If you are consuming Node libraries in your front-end(which will produce the same message), you need to correct that by replacing those libraries with client-friendly ones, or utilizing poly-fills_
+_This section only applies if you are using native Node libraries in your Pages Function.
+If you are consuming Node libraries in your front-end(which will produce the same messages), you need to correct that by replacing those libraries with client-friendly ones, or utilizing poly-fills_

-### At Development Time
+Due to the way this plugin works with Vite, Vite attempts to transpile _everything_ for the browser, including your Pages Function code.

-Due to the way this plugin works with Vite, Vite attempts to transpile _everything_ for the browser, including your Functions code.
-This causes issues in the browser, because Vite will prevent browser rendering if it detects server-side libraries such as `node:buffer`.
-These errors will appear in the browser during development mode.
+_These errors will appear in the browser during development mode, and the console during build-time._

 You need to tell Vite to ignore these during development to avoid errors such as this.
 The `nodePolyfills` plugin can be used to help poly-fill these libraries during local development, and cure any errors.